-The principal advantage of REIT status is that the Group is exempt from both UK corporation tax on rental profits and chargeable gains on disposals of properties held by the Property Rental Business.
-This will remove the effective double tax charge currently suffered by many investors in UK companies (see paragraph 2.1 of this Part 8 for more information).
+The principal advantage of REIT status is that the Group will be exempt from UK corporation tax on both rental profits and chargeable gains on disposals of properties held by the Property Rental Business.
+This will remove the effective double tax charge currently suffered by many investors in UK companies (see paragraph 2.1 of this Part 6 for more information).